Sic Parvis Magna Sample Chapter—Life at Plymouth

 “But why?” pressed Francis.

 “That man was one of the men involved in the killing of William Body, the Royal Commissioner.
-The Privy Council ordered the guilty to be executed as traitors.”
+The Privy Council ordered the guilty to be executed as—”

+“Aye….”
+John seemed surprised by Francis’s guess.
 “The King ordered the church service items removed to wipe the old faith from the churches.
-Body was responsible for doing this in Helston.
+Body was doing this in Helston.
 He wasn’t well-liked, and when the word spread, a crowd gathered outside the church.”

-“Like the mob at our farm,” murmured Francis.
+“Like the mob at our farm,” said Francis.
 He added, louder, “they trapped him inside?”

 Francis looked up at the leg again.
-“So that’s why James called me a heretic,” he murmured.
+“That’s why James called me a heretic.”
+He flinched as if seeing another stone hurtling at him.

 “What?
 Who called you a heretic?”